deliverystack/wink/README.md

 - invoker (struct): Invokes the command specified by an invocable.
 - wsl (lib): Function to convert between WSL and Windows file paths.
 - file.rs (lib): Function to read a file into a string.
-- main.rs (program): Processes command line arguments, creates an invocablecategorylist, runs the command or shows help
+- main.rs (program): Processes command line arguments, creates an InvocableCategoryList, identify and run the Invocable or render help